vvilliscool/Company_broke/README.md

 ##
 2022-11-11
   - for documentation of these results:
     - making presentation more clear
-    - make sure the meaning of table corret and clear
+    - make sure the meaning of table corret and clear (for everyone even first time seeing)
     - using layouts

+##
+2022-11-14